voldikss/vim-translator/README.md

 ## Highlight

 Here are the default highlight links.
-To customize, use `hi link`
+To customize, use `hi` or `hi link`

 ```vim
 " Text highlight of translator window